kubernetes/kops/docs/instance_groups.md

 ## Creating a instance group of mixed instances types (AWS Only)

 AWS permits the creation of EC2 Fleet Autoscaling Group using a [mixed instance policy](https://aws.amazon.com/blogs/aws/ec2-fleet-manage-thousands-of-on-demand-and-spot-instances-with-one-request/), allowing the users to build a target capacity and make up of on-demand and spot instances while offloading the allocation strategy to AWS.
 In order to create a mixed instance policy instancegroup.

+Support for mixed instance groups was added in Kops 1.12.0

 ```YAML
 ---